billy-4md/AngiosQuant/README.md

 The tool can generate images and Excel files depending on the selected options:
 - Open images in the Napari viewer or view Excel files directly from the project page.

+## Notes
+NVM (Node version manager) : enable to install a certain version of Node.js NPM : the standard package manager for Node.js   ; project should have package.json file